 (4) If in any year the whole of the annual sum appropriated by Parliament for the purpose of the Authority is not expended, the unexpended balance shall be retained by the Authority and expended in the performance of the duties of the Authority in any subsequent year.

 [Section 43 amended by No. 49 of 1996 s.
-64.]
+64; No. 28 of 2006 s.
+348.]

 44. Investment of moneys